jewelsofthought/neshama/site/posts/qkab/masc_fem.md

 $$\lim_{n \to 0} (1/n) = \infty$$

-The feminine’s tendency is towards fullness.
+The feminine's tendency is towards fullness.
 She desires to fill the space, and is thus full of connections and counterconnections, circles and curved intentions.

 $$\lim_{n \to \infty} (1/n) = 0$$

-The masculine’s tendency is towards nothingness, annihilation, death.
+The masculine's tendency is towards nothingness, annihilation, death.
 His analysis is reductionist, towards the atom, the smallest particle of matter, rather than towards unification, accepting the field of consciousness.
 He represents the force which is the expression of nothingness in this reality.
 It has no body, no form – it is just pure energy.

 Adam, the primordial man, is both male and female.
-Jung states that the purpose of human life, is the “union of anima and animus".
+Jung states that the purpose of human life, is the "union of anima and animus".
 His name is derived from the name of the earth, _ADAMah_, which is, in essence Adam + h (_hey_).
-The ‘_hey_’ represents the breathe of G!d, just as the earth (אדמה adamah) needed the Divine Breath ('_hey_') in order to live...
+The '_hey_' represents the breathe of G!d, just as the earth (אדמה adamah) needed the Divine Breath ('_hey_') in order to live...

 A side note: $$H$$ is the symbol for hydrogen &mdash; which is the first, and most abundant element in the universe.
 It is also an essential component of both water and oil, the two liquids that comprise all living cells.